-To preserve Brooksville’s colorful history and charm, a downtown revitalization effort has been underway for some time, thanks to local business owners, the City Council, and The Brooksville Vision Foundation (a group of dedicated volunteers who are committed to making Brooksville a sustainable city).
+To preserve Brooksville’s colorful history and charm, a downtown revitalization effort has been completed, thanks to local business owners, the City Council, and The Brooksville Vision Foundation (a group of dedicated volunteers who are committed to making Brooksville a sustainable city).

-It is with their blessing and assistance that the First United Methodist Church of Brooksville is launching a venture we believe will make our little touch of Americana even more special and exceptional.
-Wishing to further enhance the surroundings of downtown, we plan to develop The Brooksville Common.
+It is with their blessing and assistance that the First United Methodist Church of Brooksville launched this venture we believe makes our little touch of Americana even more special and exceptional.
+Wishing to further enhance the surroundings of downtown, we have developed The Brooksville Common.

-It will provide a park-like setting with benches and tables offering a place for people to gather for lunch, coffee or relax and meditate.
-Out-of-towners coming to admire Antonio “Tony” Caparello’s Civil War Mural will have a comfortable environment in which to enjoy this huge dramatic work of art.
+It provides a park-like setting with benches and tables offering a place for people to gather for lunch, coffee or relax and meditate.
+Out-of-towners coming to admire Antonio “Tony” Caparello’s Civil War Mural now have a comfortable environment in which to enjoy this huge dramatic work of art.

 Engraved pavers are available to the public to honor/memorialize a loved one or to celebrate a family tree.

-A tribute to the First Presbyterian Church of Brooksville: This memorial will be inscribed with artist Lewis Watkins’ sketch of the historic church and the caption, ‘Site of the First Presbyterian Church of Brooksville – 1914’.
+A tribute to the First Presbyterian Church of Brooksville: This memorial has been inscribed with artist Lewis Watkins’ sketch of the historic church and the caption, ‘Site of the First Presbyterian Church of Brooksville – 1914’.

-Contrasting In Memory of large pavers will create the Cross of Christ running the entire length of the Common surface.
-It will become a local, distinct landmark easily seen by air travelers passing over Brooksville.
+Contrasting In Memory of large pavers create the Cross of Christ running the entire length of the Common surface.
+It has become a local, distinct landmark easily seen by air travelers passing over Brooksville.

 We hope you will join the First United Methodist congregation in this venture of faith.